DaveWill11/COETDocker/README.md

 # README
-API created using Ruby on Rails, Postgres, Redis, and Docker
+API created using Ruby on Rails, Postgres, Redis, and Docker I'm not sure if I ever got the Redis caching working properly, but it still performed well.

 Ruby version 3.1.4

-Should run smooth from a "docker-compose up"
+Should run smooth from a "docker-compose up", if you had the environment variables...

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+You will not be able to access the database without them.